Locomotion Policy Guided Traversability Learning using Volumetric Representations of Complex Environments: RELATED WORK

 \subsection{Visual Traversability Estimation}

 Images contain rich geometrical and semantic information about the environment.
 Teams within the Darpa LAGR project~\cite{jackel06} deployed self-supervised learning approaches to classify from images the affordance necessary to traverse with wheeled robots outdoor.
-To overcome the issue of limited supervision signal Otsu~\etal~\cite{Otsu16} use a support vector machine trained in a self-supervised fashion to classify terrain for a mars rover.
-The supervision signal is extracted from vibration data experienced by the robot and associated in hindsight with the previously captured images of the terrain.
-Wellhausen~\etal~\cite{Wellhausen18} extend this concept for legged robots and train a CNN to estimate terrain properties with a supervision signal acquired by force-torque sensors in the robot's feet.
+To overcome the issue of limited labeled data Otsu~\etal~\cite{Otsu16} train separate classifiers on vibration and visual data to classify terrain.
+Both classifiers are adapted using co- and self-training to improve the performance.
+Wellhausen~\etal~\cite{Wellhausen18} train a CNN to estimate terrain properties with a supervision signal acquired by force-torque sensors in a legged robot's feet.
+The supervision signal is extracted in hindsight in a self-supervised manner and associated with previously captured images of the terrain.
 In conclusion visual data contains rich information to estimate terrain friction, terrain roughness, foothold quality, vegetation, support surfaces, and obstacles.
 Extraction of this information under sensor noise, motion blur, bad lighting conditions remains a challenging problem and collecting labeled high-quality data for supervised learning methods is expensive.
 Further, using synthetic camera data is often prohibited by the sim-to-real gap induced by the mismatch between the simulated camera data and data encountered by a robot during its mission~\cite{jonas22}.